nivetha981/ParaBank/README.md

 URL:https://parabank.parasoft.com

-This project focuses on automating the testing of Parabank, a sample online banking application.
+This project focuses on automating the testing of Parabank, a online banking application.
 The automation framework is built using Selenium WebDriver, TestNG, Maven.

 **Features Tested**
 •	User Login & Logout